 Caffeine is a natural psychoactive stimulant that stimulates your central nervous system and brain by helping keep you alert and remain active.
 It's naturally found in leaves, nuts, and some plants' seeds – somewhere around 60 plants have been identified which produce caffeine.

-According to a study conducted by a Western Michigan scientist, at least 30 out of approximately 300,000 flowering plants of different species produce caffeine.
+According to a study conducted by a Western Michigan scientist, at least 30 plants (out of ~ 300,000 flowering plants of different species) produce caffeine.
 Others put the number closer to 30.
-The reason plants have caffeine isn’t known for 100% certain – but it may be as a pollinator attractor or a defense mechanism against insects.
+The reason plants have caffeine isn't known for 100% certain – but it may be as a pollinator attractor or perhaps a defense mechanism against insects.

 The caffeine in some plants can poison plant pests and herbivores.
 This ends up discouraging them from attacking the plant again... if they survive the caffeine intake.
 Since caffeine is also toxic to the plant's cell, it's stored in individual cell compartments to keep it at distance from other cells.

 Plenty of studies have found that drinking caffeine regularly can help improve your mental performance, especially your concentration, alertness, and attention.
 This is because caffeine suppresses the effects of adenosine, the neurotransmitter associated with sleepiness.

 Scientists also discovered that there's a direct relation to the dose of caffeine you consume and your mental performance.
 There's just more caffeine around then to interfere with adenosine uptake.

 For example, higher caffeine doses – up to a point – can aid in improving your cognitive speed, improve accuracy and alertness, and decrease fatigue.
 Going too high has its downsides, though, which we'll discuss a bit later.

 Another positive effect of drinking caffeine is improving heart health.
 Research studies show that consuming coffee in reasonable doses can aid in decreasing heart failure and strokes.